hasnainroopawalla/Captcha-Classification/README.md

 # Captcha Classification
-This project was built for the course - Introduction to Image Analysis (1MD110) at Uppsala University
+This project was built for the course - "Introduction to Image Analysis" (1MD110) at Uppsala University

 The obejctive is to accurately solve noisy CAPTCHA images (distorted images containing letters and digits used in cyber-security).
 In this task, each CAPTCHA image is extremely noisy and consists of 3 digits in very erratic orientations as well as several stray marks.